What people are saying about Destination Europe

 “The game was inspiring and taught about migration with a sufficient level of seriousness.
 It demonstrated how opinions can be very divided and made it easier to understand them.”

 “This was a very interesting simulation game where you were able to put yourself in the shoes of politicians in migration policy.
-There were many different options that cover everything in the political spectrum.
+There were many different options that cover the entire political spectrum.
 It was fun because you had the opportunity to have political discussions.”

 Feedback from teachers